Changissnz/the_problem_with_ai_exemplified__09-13-2026/README.md

 Scientific improvements and the marketing/sensationalism are worlds apart.
 If a product is scaled 1000s of times above the norm, and does not improve, then the product is a gargantuan waste.
 The A.I. industry's marketing growth critically depends on it making measurable gains.
 At the end of the day though, it is terribly competitive, and the more serious parts of A.I. development indeed fall under nation-state administration.
-Sometimes, it is not the statesmen but the gamblers.
+Sometimes, it is not the statesmen but the gamblers that turn people off.
+And then their wrongs get rationalized as because they are part of these people, this group.
+Correlations.
+That's another thing that A.I. has been amply trained to do.

 And as I stated in this [article](https://github.com/Changissnz/the_problem_with_ai_exemplified__09-10-2026):
 "Ethnicity does not matter from the beginning.
 Some people make it matter."